casper-schutte/fantastic-lamp/README.md

 edge.
 Coverage for a path calculated as the sum of the number of reads mapping to an edge in the path divided by the number of edges in the path.
 These coverages are written to a .tsv file.

+## Compiling the paper:
+- Download paper.md and references.bib
+- In the same folder, run the following command:
+- docker run --rm \
+    --volume $PWD/paper:/data \
+    --user $(id -u):$(id -g) \
+    --env JOURNAL=joss \
+    openjournals/inara
+- This should create the paper.pdf